Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/popupbutton.md

 Alternatively the [PopupContent](xref:@ActiproUIRoot.Controls.PopupButton.PopupContent), [PopupContentTemplate](xref:@ActiproUIRoot.Controls.PopupButton.PopupContentTemplate), and/or [PopupContentTemplateSelector](xref:@ActiproUIRoot.Controls.PopupButton.PopupContentTemplateSelector) properties can be used to specify content for a popup to show instead.

+> [!NOTE]
-Note that setting the [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu) property will trigger its `ContextMenu` to display, even of any of the popup content properties are set.
+> Setting the [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu) property will trigger its `ContextMenu` to display, even of any of the popup content properties are set.
 The [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu) property takes priority.

 The popup content can be automatically focused when opened by setting the [IsAutoFocusOnOpenEnabled](xref:@ActiproUIRoot.Controls.PopupButton.IsAutoFocusOnOpenEnabled) property to `true`, which is the default.